UPB-Graphics/gfx-framework/docs/user/checking_capabilities.md

 This guide assumes that your drivers are up-to-date, so before you do anything, please ***update your graphics drivers***.
 Instructions on how to install or update drivers differ across manufacturers and are ***not*** covered here.

+## Finding supported OpenGL versions

-# Finding what OpenGL versions your device supports
+Use the steps this section to find out what OpenGL versions your device supports.

 ## Windows